eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/complement.md

 # #{page.title}

-The left-associative, binary `~` operator is used to compute the *complement* of its left-hand operand in its right-hand operand.
+The left-associative, binary infix `~` operator is used to compute the *complement* of its left-hand operand in its right-hand operand.

 ## Usage